Global Food Systems

 • Overview of Worldwide Food Production (what is produced where and why)

-• Emphasis on Commodity Crops (sugar beets, corn, soybeans, rice)
+• Commodity Crops (sugar beets, corn, soybeans, rice)

 • Water footprint of various crops and countries